AnirudhGovil/Algorithm-Analysis-and-Design/week2.md

 Anoter example of this Divide adn Conquer approach can be seen in the Merge Sort Algorithm, where we recursively split the list into 2 halves and sort the halves before merging them back together.
 Any sorting algorithm involving n numbers has n! permutations.
 A sorting algorithm would have to make at least log<sub>2</sub>(n!) omparisons in order to sort the list of numbers.
 If the comparison time is constant, this means any sorting algortihm can be mapped to a binary number of length log<sub>2</sub>(n!).
 Thus &Omega;(nlogn) is the lower bound on comparison based sorting as it can be broken down to n comparisons at log(n) levels of the decision tree.

 Anotehr example of Divide and Conquer is Strassen's algorithm for multiplying matrices.
 We split the an n x n matrix into 4 smaller matrices of size n/2 x n/2 size.
 Under the naive aproach to calculating matrix prodeucts, we would then need eight multiplications to reach the answer, giving an O(n<sup>3</sup>) runtime.
-Strassen's Algorithm reduces this to 7 multiplcaitions per step.
+Strassen's Algorithm reduces this to 7 multiplications per step.

 ![Strassen's Algorithm](strassen.png)

+This reduces the time complexity to O(n<sup>log<sub>2</sub>7</sup>)